Portrait of a Sick Man

-Portrait of a Sick Man is a 1515 oil on canvas painting by Titian.
-It is now in the Uffizi in Florence.
+Portrait of a Sick Man is an oil on canvas painting by Titian, from 1515.
+It is now in the Uffizi, in Florence.

 Composition

 The work is inscribed "MDXIIIII AN.
 ETATIS XXII".
 Its title derives solely from the unknown subject's pallid face and melancholy expression.
 One hypothesis holds him to be Claudio Tolomei, but this is not widely accepted.

 Provenance

 The work is recorded in Leopoldo de' Medici's collections, which on his death entered the grand-ducal collections, which later passed to the Uffizi and other museums in Florence.
 In the earliest inventories, until 1769, it was attributed to Leonardo da Vinci, then to Sebastiano del Piombo (1797) and from 1880 to 1890 to the circle of Lorenzo Lotto.
 The art historians Adolfo Venturi and Bernard Berenson argued against the attribution to Piombo and others started to point to Titian as a possible attribution, though it took until a 1975 restoration for this to be confirmed.